Submit a Review & Earn an Amazon Gift Card

 If you know of a relevant reference for JHW 007 hydrochloride, please let us know.

 Keywords: JHW 007 hydrochloride, JHW 007 hydrochloride supplier, JHW007, dopamine, uptake, inhibitors, inhibits, DAT, transporter, Dopamine, Transporters, 4351, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for JHW 007 hydrochloride include:

-Andersen et al (2015) Binding site residues control inhibitor selectivity in the human norepinephrine transporter but not in the human dopamine transporter.
+Andersen et al (2015) Binding site residues control inhibitor selectivity in the human NE transporter but not in the human DA transporter.
 Stem Cell Reports 5 15650 PMID: 26503701

 Do you know of a great paper that uses JHW 007 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.